slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - If a person is nice to you and to nobody else, that person is not nice.
 - If you are lonely when you are not alone, you are in bad company.
 - Sometimes connections grow.
 Sometimes they stay the same.
 Sometimes they collapse.

+> *"Never allow someone to be your priority while allowing yourself to be their option."
+-- Mark Twain*

+> *"Never waste your time trying to explain who you are to people who are committed to misunderstanding you."
+-- Dream Hampton*

+> *"The worst way to build a relationship is to try to build a relationship."
+-- Naval Ravikant*

+> *"The people you most want to impress can read your intentions."
+-- Naval Ravikant*

+> *"Play long-term games with long-term people."
+-- Naval Ravikant*

+> *"If you loose somebody for being yourself, then you never had them to begin with."
+-- Naval Ravikant*

+> *"The secret to a happy relationship is two happy people."
+-- Naval Ravikant*

+> *"Find a relationship where you, naturally being you, makes the other person happy and viceversa."
+-- -- Naval Ravikant*